 BSc (Hons) / MA Mental Health Nursing

-BSc Hons Integrated Practice in Learning Disabilities and Social Work
+BSc (Hons) / Learning Disabilities Nursing and Social Work (Integrated Practice)

 University of Salford is a friendly, vibrant and pioneering place to study with strong industry partnerships and world class facilities.
 Nursing students at University of Salford benefit from state-of-the-art Simulation Suites, clinical practice wards and skills rooms, and teaching informed by the latest research.
 Clinical placements put learning into practice and develop vital knowledge and skills in real world situations.

 It was the first university to be accredited by the North West Simulation Education network for their Patient Simulation Suite from (NWSEN).
-BSc Integrated Practice in Learning Disabilities Nursing scored 100% student satisfaction in the National Student Survey (2017).
+BSc Learning Disabilities Nursing and Social Work (Integrated Practice) scored 95% overall student satisfaction in the National Student Survey (2019).